likeablob/parametric-stackable-box/README.md

 Pros:
 - It's parametric! (written in OpenSCAD)
-- Ticker 2mm wall to improve stackability.
+- Ticker 1.6 mm wall to improve stackability.

 Cons:
 - No fancy variants/accessories. (for the moment)